vesoft-inc/nebula-python/README.md

 - Common.py

 Please refer to the [sample code](examples/ClientExample.py) on detail usage.
-If you want to run the sample code, please install `prettytable` via pip.
+If you want to run the sample code, please install `prettytable` and `networkx` via pip.

 ### Steps to create a client
   - Step1: create a connection pool